What is VPN and why VPN? Ins and Outs of VPN in 2020!!

 However, having a private network (server) costs a handsome amount of money and it’s quite difficult for the common people to understand or configure.

 So, here comes the necessities of the VPNs.
 You can have a private network virtually in just a few clicks within a few minutes.
 Virtual because it exists in the virtual world, not physically.

 Now, let’s take into account how internet browsing works without a VPN connection.

-Thus, the physical IP address is hidden.
+Thus, the actual IP address is hidden (read masked).
 Because the (mock) IP address which is shown is of VPN servers.
 It’s to be noticed that all the sending-receiving of data packets are performed using IP (Internet Protocol) addresses.
 Thus, the VPN acts as an encrypted tunnel between the device and the ISP (and thereby the internet).

 For example, if you search for google.com or a YouTube video using a VPN.
 The request reaches the ISP first.
 Then ISP sends it to the VPN server.
 After that, the request reaches the server where google.com or the specific video is located/stored.
 Then the requested website or the video reaches the user via an encrypted VPN server.

 Thus, the ISP gets to know that you only connect to a VPN server as the rest of the activities are completely encrypted.
 Hence, VPNs hoaxes up with the ISP by hiding the actual IP address of the device (frankly speaking the location).

 It’s pretty much clear that VPNs lets you surf the internet anonymously (of course not completely but to some extent) as your physical IP address is replaced by VPN servers.
 Hence, you can access the sites which are blocked in a specific country by using the VPN server of another country where the site is accessible.
 You can access those sites also which are blocked by your college Wi-Fi similarly.